Klaim/hardglitch/js/system/readme.md

-This directory will only contain the code for the subsystems necessary to display, hear handle input of the game.
+This directory will only contain the code for the systems necessary to display, hear handle input of the game.
-No game-specific code will appear here.
+Avoid game-specific code here, if you can. ^^